steinea/obsidian-vault/blog/A Model of Actions.md

 [^22]: Deleuze, *Empiricism and Subjectivity*, 43, 50.
 [^23]: Deleuze, *Empiricism and Subjectivity*, 33.

 Deleuze concludes the chapter with an analysis of the "three dimensions" of the "general rule" of property: "its *establishment*, its *determination*, and its *correction*."[^24] This analytic model could be extended to any such rule or institution, or to a collection of these that constitutes a given moral world.
 We will leave the discussion here, with the possibility of such analysis left open for the future.
-Next time, we will turn to chapter three of *Empricism and Subjectivity* with a closer look at how the rules or models discussed here are possible at all.
+Next time, we will turn to chapter three of *Empiricism and Subjectivity* with a closer look at how the rules or models discussed here are possible at all.

 [^24]: Deleuze, *Empiricism and Subjectivity*, 50.